TsLu1s/MLimputer/README.md

 * `XGBoost`
 * `Lightgbm`

-After choosing fiting your model, you can load the `imputer` variable into `fit_configs` parameter in the `transform_imput` function.
+After fitting your imputation model, you can load the `imputer` variable into `fit_configs` parameter in the `transform_imput` function.
 From there you can imputate the future datasets (validate, test ...) with the same data properties.

-Through the `cross_validation` function you can also compare the predictive performance evalution of multiple imputations, in which you can validade what imputation model fits better your future predictions.
+Through the `cross_validation` function you can also compare the predictive performance evalution of multiple imputations, allowing you to validate which imputation model fits better your future predictions.

 Importante Note:

-* Although not advisable to forecast without evaluating predictive performance first, forecast can be done without using the `pred_performance` evaluation function, by replacing the `selected_model` parameter (default='RandomForest') in the `pred_results` function with any choosen model.
+* The actual version of this package does not incorporate the imputing of categorical values, at this stage, only the automatic handling of numeric missing values is implemented.

 ```py